parklab/MosaicForecast/README.md

 python feature\_extraction.python3.6.1.py\
 Usage: python(v3.6.1) feature\_extraction.py input\_bed(file\_format: chr pos-1 pos ref alt sample, sep="\t") output\_features bam\_dir reference\_fasta

 Note: 1.
 Name of bam files should be "sample.bam" under the bam\_dir.
 2.there should be a fai file under the same dir of the fasta file (samtools faidx input.fa).
-3. We did not use dbSNP AF as an feature, but you can use it to train your model if you have interest in common variants.
+3. We did not use dbSNP AF as an feature because we only focus on ultra-rare mosaic mutations, but you can use it to train your model if you have interest in common variants.
 ### 2nd step:
 Rscript feature\_extraction.R\
 Usage: Rscript feature\_extraction.R input\_file(feature\_list\_frompython) output\_file(feature\_list\_R)